abdamah/alx-low_level_programming/0x00-hello_world/README.md

 # Learning Concepts
-At the end of this project ,i will acertain that i am able to explain to anyone, without the help of google the following;
+At the end of this project the following concepts:

 * Why C programming is awesome
 * Who invented C